jhiggason/yahboomg1tank/README.md

-# YAHBOOM G1 Tank ROS2 Node
+# YAHBOOM G1 Tank ROS2

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="readme-top"></a>